Interpret the given information relating to the work and resources when erecting precast concrete cladding units.

 – fix cladding units

-- 7.3 - Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to:
+- 7.4 - Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to:

 – position precast concrete cladding units